The unwritten rules of going on a cruise

 There are salad tongs at each buffet station for a reason, so don't use your hands.

-Not only is using your hands to pick up food bad manners, it is putting others health at risk when it comes to cross contamination.
+Not only is using your hands to pick up food bad manners, but it is also putting others' health at risk when it comes to cross-contamination.
 Germs can easily be spread from hands to food surfaces.

 Let people out of an elevator first